CodeforSouth/project_guide/README.md

 [Project Landing Page Template](https://github.com/Code-for-Miami/project-landing-page-template)

-## Managing Projects
+## Ongoing Projects
-Guides to managing projects at code for miami
+Guides to managing the ongoing process of building a technical project at code for miami

-## Dead Phase
+## Dead Project

 - What is the definition of a dead project
 - What to do when your project is dead